-There is no uniform required for K3 students.
+Uniforms are optional for K3 students.

-- Uniforms must be worn on the school grounds at all times unless an "out-of-uniform" or "buy-out" day has been announced by the principal.
-A scout uniform may be worn on the day of a scout meeting. - Tight fitting shorts or pants and pants that hang below the waist are not considered appropriate to our environment.
+• Uniforms must be worn on the school grounds at all times unless an "out-of-uniform" or "buyout" day has been announced by the principal.
+A scout uniform may be worn on the day of a scout meeting.

+- Tight fitting shorts or pants and pants that hang below the waist are not considered appropriate to our environment.
 All pants must be worn at the waist with no sagging. - The bottom hem on shorts, skirts and jumpers must fall to the knee.
-No "Cargo" style pants/shorts. - Only St. Mary school sweatshirts may be worn with school uniforms.
+No "Cargo" style pants/shorts.
+Only St. Mary school sweatshirts may be worn with school uniforms.
 Athletic or other sweatshirts and pullovers will be considered jackets and may NOT be worn inside school or church. - Any clothing that is likely to be removed at school for gym class, playground or other activities, should be labeled to help facilitate the return of lost items. - Sloppy, torn, oversized, baggy clothing, tight-fitting clothing, and gang-related clothing or symbols are not acceptable as part of the uniform nor acceptable on non-uniform days. - Shoes MUST be safe and practical for school and playground use.
 Tennis shoes are strongly recommended.
-No backless shoes, clogs, flip-flops, slides, slippers, or shoes with wheels built into them may be worn at any time.
+No open toed or backless shoes, clogs, flip-flops, slides, slippers, or shoes with wheels built into them may be worn at any time.
 All shoes with heels and soles higher than 1 & 1/2" are unacceptable at all times.
-No boots or bootie style shoes may be worn with school uniform.
-Note: Socks are always required and should be solid white, navy or black. - Girls may wear one pair of stud/post earrings.
-At all times, earrings must be smaller than a dime and non-dangling in style.
+No boots or bootie style shoes may be worn with the school uniform.
+Note: Socks are always required and should be solid white, navy, red or black. - Girls may wear one pair of stud/post/small hoop earrings.
+At all times, earrings must be smaller than a nickel and non-dangling in style.
 Any piercing must be limited to the earlobe. - Tattoos, temporary or permanent, are forbidden. - Hair may not be dyed to an unnatural hair color or unnatural look, must not be cut in a distracting manner and must be groomed appropriately.
 Extreme hair styles such as mohawks, fohawks, shaved heads or shaved sculpted letters or designs in hairstyles are not allowed.
-Boys'

-hair must be trimmed so it is above the eyes and above the shirt collar.
-Girls' hair must be kept out of the eyes at all times.

-- Accessories should be small in size and reflect uniform colors.
-Hats, kerchiefs, large bows, headbands, jewelry items, and other accessories must never present a safety hazard, a distraction or draw undue attention. - Makeup is not allowed.
-Nail polish is acceptable. - During the winter months, all students are expected to dress appropriately for warmth.
+Boys' hair must be trimmed (not gelled) so it is above the eyebrows and above the shirt collar in length.
+Girls' hair must be kept out of the eyes at all times. - Accessories should be small in size and reflect uniform colors.
+Hats, kerchiefs, large bows/headbands are not allowed. - Makeup is not allowed.
+Nail polish is acceptable. - No coats, jackets, non-uniform sweatshirts, or outerwear during the school day.
+Outerwear must be stored in the student's lockers or designated area in the classroom - During the winter months, all students are expected to dress appropriately for warmth.

-▶ADDITIONAL GUIDELINES FOR OUT-OF-UNIFORM DAYS
+► OUT-OF-UNIFORM DAYS

-On occasion, students will be allowed to be out-of-uniform for, birthdays, other special days or events.
+On occasion, students will be allowed to be out-of-uniform for birthdays, other special days or events.
 Some of these days may be designated as "buy-out" days to raise funds for student council, D.I. service projects, etc. These special occasions will be communicated to parents/guardians via the weekly newsletter, E-mail or a note home.
 Out-of-uniform day clothing should be appropriate for our Catholic school learning environment.
 Please note students who are out-of-uniform on Wednesdays should be mindful that their attire is appropriate for church.
 Clothing that causes a distraction or disruption in the school and/or creates a health or safety risk is deemed inappropriate for students.
 In addition to the general guidelines for appearance and dress the following are not allowed: